Inter-University Council of Ohio (IUC)

 Suver also served as Director of Public Policy Services for the Ohio Manufacturers’ Association.
 While there, he was responsible for developing policy directives relative to energy and the environment.

-He worked seven years in the Ohio Senate in the offices of Senate President Stanley Aronoff and Senate President Pro Tempore Bruce Johnson before joining the Ohio Manufacturers’ Association.
+He worked seven years in the Ohio Senate in the offices of Senate President Stanley Aronoff, Senate President Pro Tempore Bruce Johnson, and Senator Merle Kearns before joining the Ohio Manufacturers’ Association.

 Kate Mowry is the Executive Assistant at Inter-University Council of Ohio.
 She provides high-level administrative support for the President, Vice Presidents, and Directors of the IUC.
 Kate manages and coordinates IUC’s meetings, events and calendar; and maintains IUC’s website, budget and general office operations.
 She responds to information requests from members, policymakers and the general public.